Soft-Masked Diffusion Language Models: Reproducibility Statement

 \section{Reproducibility Statement}

-This paper describes the proposed SM method, including the training Algorithm~\ref{alg:training} in Section~\ref{sec:method}.
+This paper describes the proposed SM method, including the training Algorithm~\ref{alg:training} and inference Algorithm~\ref{alg:inference}.
 The setup used for training and evaluating our model on language modeling tasks is described in Appendix~\ref{app:finetuning-mdlm}.
 The setup used for training and evaluating the Dream models for code generation is available in Appendix~\ref{app:finetuning-large}.
+The code for both language modeling and code generation is provided in the supplementary materials, along with the required experimental environments.